 - change in usage of common words and prepositions

-I have two theories how this might have come about.
+A few possible theories of how this might have come about.

-2) One author wrote the whole thing and L Voice represents regular voice creep that some authors have.
+2) One author wrote the entire work and L Voice represents regular voice creep that some authors have.

 I built a model scoring each chapter with an L Voice score.
 I’m trying really hard not to cheat the system.
 I decreased the natural impact of “wherefore-therefore” and used dozens of n-grams in the model.
 This is result of the trend by chapter.